Afghan forces recapture key district from Taliban

 Afghan security forces dealt with the attack on Parliament "rapidly and effectively," Warren added.
 "They've shown a great capability to move into areas where the Taliban is and to drive them back out."

-The brief capture of Chardara brought fighting to a bridge just 3 km (two miles) away from the Kunduz governor's compound, raising fears that the insurgents could overrun the city centre.
+The brief capture of Chardara brought fighting to a bridge just 3 km (two miles) away from the Kunduz governor's compound, raising fears that the insurgents could overrun the city center.

 That would mark the first provincial capital to fall to the Taliban since U.S.-led military intervention toppled the hard-line Islamist regime, which had sheltered the al Qaeda architects of the Sept.
 11, 2001 attacks on American cities.